Mass shootings and violence leave dead and injured across the US this weekend

 Lt.
 James Wagner, 45, was critically wounded when he was shot after encountering the suspect several miles away in Mifflintown.
 Later, Trooper Jacques Rougeau Jr., 29, was ambushed and killed by a gunshot through the windshield of his patrol car as he drove down a road in nearby Walker Township, authorities said.

 The suspect was shot and killed after a fierce gunbattle, said Lt.
-Col. George Bivens, who went up in a helicopter to coordinate the search for the 38-year-old suspect.
+Col. George Bivens.

 “What I witnessed ... was one of the most intense, unbelievable gunfights I have ever witnessed,” Bivens said, lauding troopers for launching an aggressive search despite facing a weapon that “would defeat any of the body armor that they had available to them.”